+- R7.
+Washington Requirements for Excess Emissions Reporting (WAC 173-400-108): - a) Applicability: - i) Condition R7 is a State-only requirement and not federally enforceable. - b) Notify EFSEC.
+The Permittee must notify EFSEC of excess emissions as follows: - i) When excess emissions represent a potential threat to human health or safety, the owner or operator must notify the permitting authority by phone or electronic means as soon as possible, but not later than twelve hours after the excess emissions (deviation) were discovered per condition R5. - ii) For all other excess emissions, the Permittee must notify EFSEC in a report no later than 30 days after the end of the month during which the excess emissions (deviation) was discovered per condition R5. - iii) However, notice of emergencies that do not pose a potential threat to human health or safety must be submitted within two working days from the time when emission limitations were exceeded due to the emergency, or shorter periods of time specified in an applicable requirement. - c) Excess Emissions Report Required.
+The owner or operator must report all excess emissions to the permitting authority according to condition R5. - d) Unavoidable Excess Emissions.
+To claim emissions as unavoidable under either condition Pl8 or P19 [whichever condition applies, the report must contain the following in addition to the information required under condition R5: - i) Properly signed contemporaneous records or other relevant evidence documenting the owner or operator's actions in response to the excess emissions event; - ii) Information on whether installed emission monitoring and pollution control systems were operating at the time of the exceedance.
+If either or both systems were not operating, information on the cause and duration of the outage; and - iii) Any additional information requested by EFSEC to support the claim that the excess emissions were unavoidable.

+[Origin: WAC 173-400-108] [Authority: WAC 173-401-615(3)]

 R8.
-Washington Requirements for Excess Emissions Reporting (WAC 173-400-108):

-- a) Applicability: - i) Condition R8 is a State-only requirement and not federally enforceable. - ii) Condition R8 takes effect on the effective date of EPA's removal of the September 20, 1993, version of WAC 173-400-107 from the SIP. - b) Notify EFSEC.
-The permittee shall notify EFSEC of excess emissions as follows: - i) When excess emissions represent a potential threat to human health or safety, the owner or operator must notify the permitting authority by phone or electronic means as soon as possible, but not later than twelve hours after the excess emissions (deviation) were discovered per condition R5. - ii) For all other excess emissions, the permittee must notify EFSEC in a report no later than 30 days after the end of the month during which the excess emissions (deviation) was discovered per condition R5. - iii) However, notice of emergencies that do not pose a potential threat to human health or safety must be submitted within two working days from the time when emission limitations were exceeded due to the emergency, or shorter periods of time specified in an applicable requirement. - c) Excess Emissions Report Required.
-The owner or operator must report all excess emissions to the permitting authority according to condition R5. - d) Unavoidable Excess Emissions.
-To claim emissions as unavoidable under condition P19 [WAC 173-400-109], the report must contain the following in addition to the information required under condition R5: - i) Properly signed contemporaneous records or other relevant evidence documenting the owner or operator's actions in response to the excess emissions event; - ii) Information on whether installed emission monitoring and pollution control systems were operating at the time of the exceedance.
-If either or both systems were not operating, information on the cause and duration of the outage; and iii) Any additional information requested by EFSEC to support the claim that the excess emissions were unavoidable under condition P18.

-[Origin: WAC 173-400-108 and WAC 173-401-645(3)(d)]

-R9.
 Notification of Complaint Received.
-The permittee shall notify EFSEC by phone call, e-mail or in writing of any complaint received in connection with a term or condition of this AOP as soon as possible, but no later than one week from the time the complaint was received.
-The notification shall include a short description of the complaint, time it was received, actions taken, actions planned and preliminary assessment.
+The Permittee must notify EFSEC by phone call, e-mail or in writing of any complaint received in connection with a term or condition of this AOP as soon as possible, but no later than one week from the time the complaint was received.
+The notification must include a short description of the complaint, time it was received, actions taken, actions planned and preliminary assessment.